malikhan-dev/malikhan-dev/README.md

 ### Lingo

-**Lingo** is a Go DSL inspired by the LINQ philosophy that provides expressive querying capabilities for slices and collections, with streaming capabilities and more importantly its compiled stream builder you can rely on lingo for heavy duties and large datasets.
+**Lingo** is a Go DSL inspired by LINQ that brings expressive querying, streaming, and compiled stream pipeline execution to slices and collections, enabling efficient processing for high-throughput workloads and large datasets.

 The goal of Lingo is to make data querying in Go more powerful and readable while keeping the implementation efficient and aligned with Go's design principles.